 Vsync provides synchrony in the presence of leak

 Acutely sensitive to a patient’s breathing, our Vsync algorithm rapidly compensates for any presence of leak by automatically adjusting the baseline flow.
 And because it can also accurately estimate respiratory flow and tidal volume, it is beneficial for circuits with intentional leak.
 All this is achieved while maintaining reliable triggering and cycling, and set pressures.

 TiControl allows clinicians to limit the minimum and maximum amount of inspiratory time to suit a patient’s condition.
-For COPD patients, whose respiratory flow is restricted, and who have difficulties exhaling, a shortened Ti Max (maximum time a patient can spend in inspiration) can prevent late cycling to expiratory pressure, which helps provide a better match to the patient’s ideal inspiratory time.
+For COPD (chronic obstructive pulmonary disease) patients, whose respiratory flow is restricted, and who have difficulties exhaling, a shortened Ti Max (maximum time a patient can spend in inspiration) can prevent late cycling to expiratory pressure, which helps provide a better match to the patient’s ideal inspiratory time.

 Five adjustable levels of trigger and cycle sensitivities

 By determining the timing and level of effort at the beginning and end of each breath, you can fine-tune sensitivity settings to match a patient’s spontaneous breath cycle.

 For Lumis™ and Astral™ ventilators, the default Medium setting will be appropriate in most cases.